Conditions for Approval

 - All new water mains must be pressure tested, chlorinated and certified free of bacteria before activation in the distribution system.
 New piping must be chlorinated and held for a 24 hour period.
 This step can be done in conjunction with the two (2) hour pressure test or separately but it must be done!
 This test must be certified by a State certified testing firm and submitted to the CWD before flushing and bacteria sampling is done.
 Chlorination taps must be located within 3’ (ft) of new gate valves and or permanent end caps.
 Flushing of pressure tested and initially chlorinated piping must be conducted by the contractor and CWD.
 CWD personnel are the only personnel authorized to turn gate valves in order to “flush the line”.
 The contractor is responsible for the chlorinated water being flushed and dechlorinated from the new work to the appropriate receptacle which must be pre-approved by the DPW.
 After the new work is completed the CWD will take a bacteria sample for analysis.
 CWD will close all new gate valves of the flushed water main and if the bacteria sample passes, will return 24 hours later to open all gate valves.
 The contractor is advised to plan water main testing accordingly.
 The latest that the CWD will open new gate valves and place new water mains in service as result of successful bacteria testing is noon on Fridays.

 - New fire services must be certified by a Massachusetts Registered Professional Engineer (PE).
 The CWD requires that the PE responsible for the design of the fire service certify the correct water main to be tapped and that the service feed pipe from the water main to the dwelling has been appropriately sized for proposed new fire service.
 Specifically, the CWD requires the drawing of the proposed fire service to be stamped by the fire protection design engineer.
 This drawing will become part of the CWD permit package.
 The following must be included in the subject drawing; Certification from the design engineer that a hydrant flow test has been conducted within the past six months (include date) on the dwelling/building in question.
 The design engineer also must certify that the service pipe size and all appurtenances are acceptable for the dwelling /building in question.
 Subject drawings must also include: the square footage of the dwelling /building to be protected, maximum gallons per minute (GPM) per zone, the total number of sprinkler heads to be installed and the type and size of the back flow device.
+Please Note: CWD requires a permanently installed valve, acceptable to the fire sprinkler design engineer of record, inside the building and just upstream of the backflow device.
+This valve allows for the efficient removal of the backflow device, for any reason, without the need to shut the service off at the water main in the street.

 CWD will issue an initial copy of the Cambridge Water Department’s (CWD) Construction Standards and Specifications for free.
 Additional copies will be sold at a cost of $25 per copy.